enkidevs/curriculum/sql/ddl/indices/create-indexes.md

 ---
 ## Practice

-Create an index on the following table, on the `"region_id"` and `"name"` columns.
+Create an index on the following table, on the `region_id` and `name` columns.
 It needs to be a non-clustered index:

 | id | region_id | name           |
 |----|-----------|----------------|